jae1911/sitecontent/content/wiki/misc/fables.md

 > He determined then to carry off his disappoinment with a spirit.
 > "What a fool have I been!" said he.
 > "I can see now plain enough that the grapes are sour, and not fit to be eaten."

+## The Crow and the Fox

+The Crow and the Fox, Jean de la Fontaine, 1668

+> Master Crow, perched on a tree,
+> Was holding a cheese within his beak.
+> Master Fox, enticed by the smell,
+> Held this discourse:
+> Hello dear Mister Crow.
+> You are good and you seem nice!
+> Without lying, I think your warbling
+> Is as nice as your plumage,
+> You are the Phoenix of those woods.
+> To those words, the Crow was full of joy:
+> And to show his nice voice,
+> Opened his beak wide open, letting his prey escape.
+> The Fox immediately grabbed it and said:
+> My dear sir,
+> Please learn that any flatterer
+> Lives at the expenses of the ones that listens to them.
+> This lesson is probably worth a cheese.
+> The crow, ashamed and confused
+> Swore, but a bit too late, that we shall never caught again.